Giessen/nvim-window-picker/README.md

         -- without prompting the user to select autoselect_one = true,

+        -- @ADDED.
+        -- when there are multiple windows and press enter, use the 1st empty one autoselect_empty = true,

         -- whether you want to include the window you are currently on to window -- selection or not
         include_current_win = false,